jhrutgers/zth/README.md

 [GNU Pth](https://www.gnu.org/software/pth/) has been a great inspiration for this library.

 Currently, Linux/Mac OSX/Windows, 32/64-bit, gcc >=4 is supported.
-There is experimental support for bare-metal ARM (with newlib).
+There is experimental support for bare-metal 32-bit ARM (with newlib 3.1.0).

 ## How to build